Tegapeejay/tegapeejay/README.md

 ## Hi there i'm Peejay 👋

-### I'm an enthusiastic Java Developer based in 🏠 Lagos Nigeria, with a strong foundation in object-oriented programming
+ I'm an enthusiastic **Java Developer** based in 🏠 **Lagos Nigeria**, with a strong foundation in object-oriented programming core Java (up to Java 11), and backend development using Spring Boot.
+Experienced in building REST APIs, database-driven applications, and console-based systems.
+ Passionate about writing clean, efficient code and eager to contribute as a Junior Java Developer while growing technical expertise.
+#

+ ## 🃏About Me
 <!--
 **Tegapeejay/tegapeejay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.